square/terraform-provider-anomalo/docs/data-sources/notification_channel.md

 ### Required

 - `channel_type` (String) The type of notification channel.
 One of "slack" "msteams" "pagerduty" "email" "email_all"
 - `name` (String) The name of the notification channel.
 For example, "@squareJake".
-Because of a limitation in the Anomalo API, this may not work if the name is a substring of multiple channels (within the same `channel_type`)
+Because of a limitation in the Anomalo API, this may not work if the name is a substring of multiple channels (within the same `channel_type`).
+Ex if you have channels `#anomalo-alerts` and `anomalo-alerts-important`, it's not possible to use this channel to reference `#anomalo-alerts`.
+Instead, grab the ID directly from the Anomalo UI or API and store it in a variable.

 ### Read-Only